Province of Siena: Geography

-The area is a hilly one: in the north is Colline del Chianti; Monte Amiata is the highest point at 1738 m; and in the south is Monte Cetona.
-To the west are the Colline Metallifere (lit.
-'Metalliferous Hills'), whilst the Valdichiana lies to east.
+The area is predominantly hilly: the Colline del Chianti lie to the north; Monte Amiata is the highest peak at 1738 m; Monte Cetona lies to the south; the Colline Metallifere (lit.
+'Metalliferous Hills') lie to the west; and the Valdichiana lies to the east.

-Historically, the province corresponds to the northeastern portion of the former Republic of Siena.
+The province largely overlaps the territory of the former Republic of Siena, though the boundaries were not identical.